mopga/taiko-web-fork/README.md

 ## Improvements

   - docker compose run once for all
-  - add win desktop HTA app for running
+  - add win desktop bundle building
   - add support for ./song directrory scanningg
   - add support for TJA files auto-patsing
   - add support for auto-adding songs to MongoDb at startup
   - add support for JP and EN songs

-## How to negin

-U need to install Docker for your system

-## How to run
+## How to run DEV docker mode

 Make container: